adelevski/finance_dashboards/README.md

 Webapp connected to binance api to showcase realtime candlestick BTC chart with websockets and TradingView's lightweight charts

 ### 2) Streamlit
-Quick financial dashboards using Streamlit library
+Quick financial dashboard using Streamlit library

 ### 3) TA Screener
 Webapp for TA on variety of stocks